lnobrz/myclients-app/README.md

     <h2>Introduction</h2>
     <p>
-      My Clients App is an application that allows the user to authenticate in a My Clients account and see a list of the users and its details on it.
+      My Clients App is an application that allows the user to authenticate in a My Clients account and see a list of users and its details on it.
     </p>
   </section>
   <section>